tonyx/Sharpino/README.md

 - Write more examples (porting examples from Equinox would be fine)

 ## News
+- Version 2.5.4 added _runInitAndTwoAggregateCommands_ that creates a new aggregate snapshot and run two commands in a single transaction.
 - Version 2.5.3 added _runSagaThreeNAggregateCommands_ this is needed when transaction cannot be simultaneous for instance when it needs to involve the same aggregate in multiple commands.
   (A short example will come but here is an idea, pretending the aggregate types can be two, and not three: A1, A2, A3, A3 needs to merge into An: I cannot run the "indpendent" saga-free version of running multiple commands (pairs) because I should repeat the id of An many times which is invalid, so I run the saga version that executes the single "merge" i.e. merge A1 into An, then merge A2 into An etc...: if somethings goes wrong I have accuulted the "future undoers" that may rollback the eventually suffessful merges)